Coronovirus (COVID-19) update

 Last updated 05/01/2021:

 During the Coronavirus (COVID-19) outbreak, your safety and the safety of our practitioners is our primary concern.
-Key to this, is following government, Department for Education, Public Health England, the British Psychological Society (BPS) and Association of Educational Psychologists (AEP) advice closely and we wanted to share with you our COVID-19 guidelines and the adjustments we are making to our normal routines.
+Key to this, is following government, Department for Education, Public Health England, the British Psychological Society (BPS) and Association of Educational Psychologists (AEP) advice closely.

 What steps are we taking to keep you safe?